tonikerttula/APE/ProjectLog.md

 > 30.10.2021 3h

-Instructions for installing Kali  (in finnish for now, translation coming)
+Instructions for installing Kali  (in finnish for now, translation coming in few days)

-Instructions for installing webgoat (also in finnish atm) https://tonikerttula.wordpress.com/2021/10/29/penetraatiotestaus-h1/
+Instructions for installing webgoat (also in finnish atm, same as above) https://tonikerttula.wordpress.com/2021/10/29/penetraatiotestaus-h1/

 > 3.11.2021 6h